- Work With USAID

 St. Luke;s Hospital

-In Guatemala, a nation where 50 percent of the population is at or below the poverty level and 30 percent find their selves in extreme poverty, resources provided through USAID’s Limited Excess Property Program (LEPP) have tremendously aided the town Zacapa, a region east of Guatemala City.
+In Guatemala, a nation where 50 percent of the population is at or below the poverty level and 30 percent find themselves in extreme poverty, resources provided through USAID’s Limited Excess Property Program (LEPP) have tremendously aided the town Zacapa, a region east of Guatemala City.

 In Guatemala there is a substantial lack of medical care, especially for the many children and women living in poverty.
 Non-Government Organizations, such as World Help and their partner Esperanza de Vida, have significantly aided the local community by building St. Luke’s Hospital, a state-of-the-art medical facility.
 The hospital exists with the sole purpose of providing free medical care to those in need.